Hajj: Significance

 To Muslims, Hajj is associated with religious as well as social significance.
 The obligation for performing this pilgrimage is only fulfilled if it is done on the eighth to twelfth day of the last month of the Islamic calendar.
 If in a given year, an adult Muslim is in good health and their life and wealth are safe, they must perform the Hajj in the same year.
 Delaying it is considered sinful unless the delay is caused by reasons beyond their control.

 Apart from being an obligatory religious duty, the Hajj is seen to have a spiritual merit that provides Muslims with an opportunity of self-renewal.
 Hajj serves as a reminder of the Day of Judgment when Muslims believe people will stand before God.
 Hadith literature (sayings of Muhammad) lists various merits a pilgrim achieves upon successful completion of their Hajj.
 After successful pilgrimage, pilgrims can prefix their names with the title "Al-Hajji", and are held with respect in Muslim society.
 However, Islamic scholars suggest Hajj should signify a Muslim's religious commitment, and should not be a measurement of their social status.
 Hajj brings together and unites Muslims from different parts of the world irrespective of their race, colour, and culture, which acts as a symbol of equality.

 A 2008 study on the impact of participating in the Islamic pilgrimage found that Muslim communities become more positive and tolerant after Hajj.
 Titled Estimating the Impact of the Hajj: Religion and Tolerance in Islam's Global Gathering and conducted in conjunction with Harvard University's John F. Kennedy School of Government, the study noted that the Hajj "increases belief in equality and harmony among ethnic groups and Islamic sects and leads to more favourable attitudes toward women, including greater acceptance of female education and employment" and that "Hajjis show increased belief in peace, equality and harmony among adherents of different religions."

-Malcolm X, an American activist during the Civil Rights Movement, describes the sociological atmosphere he experienced at his Hajj in the 1960s as follows:
+Malcolm X, an American activist during the Civil Rights Movement, describes the sociological atmosphere he experienced on Hajj in April 1964 in his autobiography:

 There were tens of thousands of pilgrims, from all over the world.
 They were of all colors, from blue-eyed blondes to black-skinned Africans.
 But we were all participating in the same ritual, displaying a spirit of unity and brotherhood that my experiences in America had led me to believe never could exist between the white and the non-white.
 America needs to understand Islam because this is the one religion that erases from its society the race problem.
 You may be shocked by these words coming from me.
 But on this pilgrimage, what I have seen, and experienced, has forced me to rearrange much of my thought-patterns previously held.